 We sometimes use forms on our website, to interact with our visitors.
 They are created in a third-party product for our publishing tool.
 In the current version there are some shortcomings where, among other things, we cannot always put the right ID and connections between label and field.
 It is primarily a problem for users using screen readers or navigate with the keyboard.
-We will upgrade the third-party product in the fall of 2020.
+We will upgrade the solution as soon as possible.

 Our statistics, our analyzes, evaluations, referral responses etc. are in older versions saved in pdf format which are not always accessible.
 The content is usually accessible, although the reading order is not always correct.

 Older data from our statistics products are available in Excel to enable a personal selection of data.
 In 2019 we launched the opportunity to make our own selection directly on the website, but only accessed from the Swedish web site.